yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     state.Status = OrderStatuses.Cancelled;
 ```

-7. Save TicketOrderActor.cs
+7. Save TicketOrderActor.cs.

-8. After adding this field, the actor will now save it with each ticket order
+8. After adding this field, the actor will now save it with each ticket order.

-9. After making this change, rebuild the solution (Build menu, Rebuild solution), and verify that there are no errors
+9. After making this change, rebuild the solution (Build menu, Rebuild solution), and verify that there are no errors.

 ### Task 3: Perform a smooth upgrade

 In this task, you will configure settings for the Service Fabric application to perform an upgrade.

-1. From the Visual Studio Solution Explorer, expand the Service Fabric folder, then right-click ContosoEventsApp, and select Publish
+1. From the Visual Studio Solution Explorer, expand the Service Fabric folder, then right-click ContosoEventsApp, and select Publish.

-2. In the Public Service Fabric Application dialog, select PublishProfiles\\Cloud.xml for the target profile, and check Upgrade the Application
+2. In the Public Service Fabric Application dialog, select PublishProfiles\\Cloud.xml for the target profile, and check Upgrade the Application.

     ![In the Public Service Fabric Application dialog box, in the Target profile field, PublishProfiles\\Cloud.xml is circled.
 The checkbox for Upgrade the Application is selected and circled.](media/image168.png "Public Service Fabric Application dialog box")